earthly/website/blog/_posts/2020-09-10-better-builds.md

 ## A Scala Example

-Earthly uses Earthfiles to encapsulate your build. &nbsp;If you imagine a [dockerfile](/blog/compiling-containers-dockerfiles-llvm-and-buildkit) mixed with a makefile you wouldn't be far off. &nbsp;
+Earthly uses Earthfiles to encapsulate your build. &nbsp;If you imagine a [dockerfile](/blog/compiling-containers-dockerfiles-llvm-and-buildkit) mixed with a Makefile you wouldn't be far off. &nbsp;

-Let's walk through creating an Earthfile for a scala project:
+Let's walk through creating an Earthfile for a Scala project:

 ```
 ├── build.sbt